Parametric Shape Holomorphy of Boundary Integral Operators with Applications: Introduction

 The analytic dependence of the parameter-to-operator and parameter-to-solution map is the primary object of study in many recent works tackling parametric shape deformations.
 In the context of volume-based variational formulations, this property has been established for subsurface flows \cite{CNT2016,HPS2016,HS2022}, time-harmonic electromagnetic wave scattering by perfectly conducting and dielectric obstacles \cite{JSZ16,AJS19}, stationary Stokes and Navier-Stokes equation \cite{CSZ18}, volume formulations for acoustic wave scattering by a penetrable obstacle in a low-frequency regime \cite{HSSS15}, and high-frequency Helmholtz formulations \cite{SW23,GKS21}.

 As pointed out previously, to establish the sought parametric holomorphy property one verifies \emph{complex} Fr\'echet differentiability of the parameter-to-operator or parameter-to-solution map.
 This approach is strongly connected to the notion of shape differentiability of the domain/boundary-to-solution map.
 In \cite{Pot94,Pot96} and \cite{Charam95}, the shape differentiability in the Fr\'echet sense of BIOs for acoustic and elastic problems is studied.
 This result is extended in \cite{Pot96_3,LC121,LC122} to the BIOs that arise in electromagnetic wave scattering.
 The same approach used to obtain these results is also employed in \cite{LC121,LC122,YL16} to establish the infinite differentiability of a collection of BIOs characterized by a class of pseudo-homogeneous kernels.
-However, regardless of the specific setting considered on the previous works, none of the imply an analytic or holomorphic dependance upon shape perturbations.
-Another drawback of the previously discussed results is that none of them are capable of systematically account for polygons, let alone Lipschitz boundaries.
+In \cite{kress1999far,LeLouer12} shape differentiability the elastic obstacle scattering is analysed.
+The technique presented in \cite{kress1999far} is subsequently extended in \cite{haddar2004frechet} to acoustic and electromagnetic scattering problems equipped impedance boundary conditions.
+However, regardless of the specific setting considered on the previous works, none of them imply an analytic or holomorphic dependance upon shape perturbations.
+Another drawback of the previously discussed results is that none of them are capable of systematically account for polygons/polyhedra.

 Recently, in \cite{HS21,henriquez2021shape} the holomorphic dependence of the Calder\'on projector upon boundaries of class $\mathscr{C}^2$ has been established.
-Therein, the two-dimensional analysis for both the Laplace and Helmholtz BIOs is thoroghly analyzed.
+Therein, the two-dimensional analysis for both the Laplace and Helmholtz BIOs is thoroughly analyzed.
 In \cite{PHJ23} this work has been extended to address the case of multiple open arcs in two-dimensions.
-In \cite{DLM22}, based on \cite{DR04,LR08}, a analytic shape differentiability result is established, and this approach is extended in \cite{DL23} to the layer potentials for the heat equation.
-Yet useful in the three dimensional case, these works still rule out the possibility of polygonal boundaries in the analysis.
+In \cite{dalla2022multi,DLM22,dalla2013family}, based on \cite{DR04,LR08}, an analytic shape differentiability result is established, and this approach is extended in \cite{DL23} to the layer potentials for the heat equation.
+Yet useful in the three dimensional case, these works still rule out the possibility of polygonal/polyhedral boundaries in the analysis.

+In summary, current results in the literature are based on various smoothness assumptions on the considered boundaries.
+These smoothness assumptions are a used to deal with the singularities in the kernel function of the BIOs.
+Lipschitz boundaries, let alone polygonal/polyhedral ones, are not covered by these results.